 This program is designed to accommodate those who do not wish to pursue the traditional 2 year day program or the 100% on-line program.
-Those who wish to accelerate their degree, or attend part time, or start on-line and finish on campus would select this option.
+Those who wish to accelerate their degree, or attend part time, start on-line and finish on campus or start on-campus and finish online would select this option.
 Interested students will be directed to meet with the MSSD Program Director to design a course sequence that will meet the student’s unique needs.
+Students will receive a written course sequence from the program director at the end of the meeting.
 Students in this option will take a mix of on-campus and on-line courses (34 credits).

 The online Graduate Certificate in Sustainable Practices Program is geared towards working professionals seeking to build their knowledge-base and credentials in the field of sustainable design, engineering and construction of the built environment.
 The program offers a wide array of critical skills including the LEED® rating system, building information modeling, the basics of energy modeling and life cycle assessment.
 Credits earned in the Certificate program are transferable into the M.S. in Sustainable Design program.
 Students must apply for, and be accepted into, the M.S. program.
 For additional information, please refer to the University website (12 credits).

 To request more information fill out our form.

 Or reach out to us by calling 215-951-2943 or email us at GradAdm@philau.edu.